Buyer’s remorse is not a sentiment you want associated with your brand.

 For example: Rather than promising next-day delivery, let them know their item will be delivered in 2-3 business days.
 And then surprise / impress them with an earlier arrival!

 Tip #5: Give customers the assurance they need

 It never hurts to reassure a customer that they made the right choice.
 After all, YOU are that choice!

 Timing is crucial here – you should do this immediately post-purchase, before buyer’s regret can sink in.

 How can you do this?

-- Thank them for the purchase and reiterate why they’re going to love what they’ve just bought.
-Or share a fun fact or little-known benefit about your product.
+- Thank them for the purchase and reiterate why they’re going to love what they just bought.

 Help your customer feel great about their decision to choose you and they’re less likely to regret it.